 Data relating to disabled status is estimated by the American Community Survey (ACS)1 and is based on a self-reported sample.
 Over 18.3% of Alpena County's population had a disability of some kind in 2018 (Table 2.4).
 Over half of the County's population aged 18-64 have some type of disability with cognitive disabilities being the most common (1,376 individuals) (Table 2.5).
-The County's population aged 65 and older saw a 12.2% increase in disabilities between 2011 and 2018 with hearing (1,160 individuals) and ambulatory difficulties (1,320 individuals) being the most common.
+The County's population aged 65 and older saw a 12.2% increase in disabilities being the most common.
 This increase in disabilities may partly be attributed to the presence of several nursing homes and assisted living facilities in the City.